WillGolden80742/StockDrinks/README.md

 2.  **Log Daily Intake**: Go to `formDailyDrinks` to log the drinks you consume each day.
 You can search for drinks, specify quantities, and add them to your daily log.
 3.  **View Daily Summaries**: The `dailyDrinks` activity displays a list of your daily drink records.
 You can view summaries of your drink intake for each day.
 4.  **Edit or Delete**: You can edit or delete drink records and individual drinks from their respective activities.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

-## License

-This project is licensed under the [LICENSE NAME] License - see the [LICENSE](LICENSE) file for details.